PoisotLab/SpeciesInteractionNetworks.jl/docs/src/getting_started/demonstration.md

 The network itself is a collection of nodes and edges.
 There are a number of specific checks performed when creating the network, to ensure that we cannot create an object that makes no sense.
+These checks are done when calling [`SpeciesInteractionNetwork`](@ref), which is the main type around which the package is built.

 ```@example 1
 network = SpeciesInteractionNetwork(nodes, edges)